Deducteam/isabelle_dedukti/README.md

 ## What was tested?

   * Building: HOL until Complex_Main, except Quickchecks, Record, Nunchaku and Nitpick (it seems Quickchecks is unsound and should be avoided anyway).
-Time ~40mins with 16GB memory.
+Time: about 47 minutes.
   * Translating/writing: same as above, both for lambdapi and dedukti.
-Time ~26mins for lp, and the same for dk.
+Time: about 26 minutes for lp, and the same for dk.
   * Checking: No error was found until Transfer but memory blew up with lambdapi.
 Goes all the way with dkcheck or kocheck.
+Time: about 26 minutes with dkcheck.

 ## Known issues